mlandis/mlandis.github.io/research/index.md

 Learning the degree of relatedness between species has far-reaching implications for biological research, from basic research questions in evolution and ecology, to applied questions in medical research, epidemiology, forensics, and biodiversity management.
 Estimating a phylogeny, of course, depends on one's model assumptions, which vary depending on the nature of the study.
 [RevBayes](http://revbayes.com) was designed to allow researchers to tailor models to their needs.
-RevBayes achieves this by providing a flexible scripting language that describe probabilistic graphical models.
+RevBayes achieves this by providing a flexible scripting language to describe probabilistic graphical models.

 ##### Related work